StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 The TuringLang team and #turing contributors on Slack have been extremely helpful!
 The Turing examples by Cameron Pfiffer are followed closely in several example scripts.

 The increasing use of Particles to represent quap approximations is possible thanks to the package [MonteCarloMeasurements.jl](https://github.com/baggepinnen/MonteCarloMeasurements.jl).
-[Soss.jl](https://github.com/cscherrer/Soss.jl) and [related write-ups](https://cscherrer.github.io) introduced me to that option.
+Package [Soss.jl](https://github.com/cscherrer/Soss.jl) and [related write-ups](https://cscherrer.github.io) introduced me to that option.

 ## Questions and issues